nobody5050/nobody5050/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hey 👋 I'm Levi!</h1>

 ###

-<p align="left">Heyo!
-I'm Levi, a full stack developer based in the United States with 9 years of experience and a passion for all things Raspberry Pi, Python, and Minecraft Pi Edition.
-I was also a programmer for my local FRC team where I got to flex my C++ skills.
-Nice to meet you!</p>
+<p align="left">I'm a full-stack developer from <strong>Duluth, Minnesota</strong>.
+I enjoy building cool projects with Raspberry Pi, writing Python scripts, and tinkering with Minecraft Pi Edition.<br><br>I also spent some time as a programmer for my local FRC team, where I got to work with C++ and robotics.</p>

 ###